CPScript/CPScript/README.md

 * C++
 * PHP
 * HTML
+* Shell

 ## What im curently doing
 * Learning - Ruby
 * Learning - C#
 * Learning - How to make Windows applications
+* Making a Website or summ ike that

+## What i do in my free time
+* play games
+* make programs that i will never use when im older
+* Study for school and other stuff

+## Games i play
+* Minecaft
+* Most COD games
+* GTA 5 & 4
+* CSGO & CSsourse
+* VRchat
+* FOrtnite
+* A lot of diffrent games